whoschek/bzfs/README.md

 *  The name of a ZFS dataset user property (optional).
-If this option is specified, the effective value (potentially inherited) of that user property is read via 'zfs list' for each included source dataset to determine whether the dataset will be included or excluded, as follows:
+If this option is specified, the effective value (potentially inherited) of that user property is read via 'zfs list' for each selected source dataset to determine whether the dataset will be included or excluded, as follows: